Accounting for a New Economy

 For another thing, we see several other projects working on software for new economic approaches.
 We would like to find ways to collaborate with them.

 What we are saying in this article is that REA is a good basis for new economic approaches, and also for collaboration between these different software projects.
-And the "standard" double-entry are not.
+And the "standard" double-entry accounting methods are not.

 We'd be happy to teach other software development groups about REA, and help them develop REA-based software.
 If you are interested, send us an email.